 When it comes to fueling your body - and your workouts - it’s important to choose a supplement that is high quality and contains only trusted ingredients that will help you reach your goals.

 Our Ultra line of supplements take the benefits of beta-alanine along with other active ingredients and packages them into a convenient, ready-to-drink pouch.
 In this liquid form, you can consume Frog Fuel easily without any water, mixing, or shaker bottle required.
-These can be taken every day throughout the day for maximum endurance benefits and just before or during a workout for an energizing kick.
+These can be taken every day throughout the day for maximum endurance benefits and just before a workout for an energizing kick.

 In conclusion, beta-alanine effects occur most notably during a workout, when you’ve realized you’ve pushed past that burn and can now workout longer than last time.
 Some customers even report a stimulant-type response when taking beta-alanine, so we recommend multiple smaller doses throughout the day.
 And, even though the stores will stay in your body for a few days, a pre-workout beta-alanine supplement will kick in as soon as you take it, making it a great addition to your pre-gym routine.Ready to ramp up your workout?